Empowering Healthcare Ecosystems with Universal Standards.

 Behavioral Health

-Hard-coded data segregation and consent governance before OCR enforcement.
+Hard-coded data segregation and consent governance for an active enforcement environment.
 Get consent management, data completeness, and referral interoperability right—audit-ready, with proof.

 Key Use Cases: